A Trading Journal Is An Essential Part

 7. Running YTD bottom line of profits and losses.

 8. I can filter the results for anything, and in any order.
 Winning trades, losing trades, only Futures or Options trades, or both.
 I can also sort to see just currencies, financials, or grains.
 The is almost no limit to the way that I can look at my trades and it only takes a couple of seconds to change views.
 It's amazing how well this works.

-See Below How Easy It Is To Switch Views In The Trading Journal
+Watch The Video Below How Easy It Is To Switch Views In The Trading Journal

-Click on ANY chart or video to expand it.
+Click on the video to expand it.

 It's Completly Customizable With A Few Simple Clicks

 This Trading Journal is very easy to customize any way you want.
 If you wanted to see ONLY Bearish trades that made money or lost money it's easy.
 I'll show you how to create a View called Profitable Bearish trades.
 All I have to do is create a filter that shows the Directional Bias as Bearish and the Dollars Made or Lost to >1.
 Takes less than a minute as I showed you in the above video.